Women in Armed Rebellion Dataset (WARD)

-We are pleased to announce the first update of the Women in Armed Rebellion Dataset.
+We are pleased to announce the first update of the (Women in Armed Rebellion Dataset (WARD v1.2).
 This updated version of the dataset originally presented in Wood and Thomas (2017) includes changes to the original coding as well as additional variables.
 Based on new information located since the original dataset’s release, we have revised the previous coding for 9 cases and included values for 12 cases previously listed as missing.
-A version history summarizing these changes and a codebook describing the variables are also provided.
+A version history summarizing these changes and an updated and more detailed codebook describing the dataset are also provided. .

 We are continuing our efforts to expand the temporal scope of the data and hope to provide an updated version of WARD that includes cases between 1964 and 2015 in the coming months.
 Please contact Reed Wood or Jakana Thomas for additional information.